50 / 50 Custody in New York

 Is New York a 50/50 Child Custody State?

 Child custody is a substantial component of divorce and family law.
 States utilize varying approaches and presumptions in determining custody arrangements.
-Understanding New York, child custody laws is crucial for parties in litigation or anticipating divorce or separation.
+Understanding child custody laws in New York is crucial for parties in litigation or anticipating divorce or separation.
 An increasingly common question is whether New York follows a 50/50 child custody arrangement.
 The answer is not simple.

 New York Child Custody